bluefroguk1/empire-dump/content/Wiki/Game Design/Weapon checking.md

 * Archery Tag screw-on arrowheads are not usable at our events IDV tear-drop arrows and archery tag screw-on arrowheads are not acceptable at any Profound Decisions events.
 ## Shields
-Please take care when using shields in melee [[Combat|combat]].
+Please take care when using shields in melee combat.
 You must not use the shield as a weapon.
-For events currently you [[Will|will]] able to use shields with a rigid former at Empire.
-We [[Will|will]] be monitoring rigid shields on an ongoing basis and it is possible that they may be removed as an option in future years.
+For events currently you will able to use shields with a rigid former at Empire.
+We will be monitoring rigid shields on an ongoing basis and it is possible that they may be removed as an option in future years.
 Therefore if you are making or buying new shields we strongly recommend you use a foam and latex shield.
 *A rigid former may currently be used during Empire events, but shields should preferably be of full-foam construction *If you use a rigid former then there must be at least 6mm of high-density foam on the face and no protruding bolts *The rim must be padded all round.
-Note that pipe lagging [[Will|will]] quickly degrade [[Will|will]] likely be insufficient after a relatively short time
+Note that pipe lagging will quickly degrade will likely be insufficient after a relatively short time
 *Handles must be securely fixed so that they do not cause the shield to “flap” from the arm/ hand *Wing nuts must not be used to secure straps and any protruding bolts must be cut short
 ## Armour